cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    will be enabled for writing for everybody who is in the group "Users".

 b) Registry:
-   To enable the registration of .aes and other file extensions for AES-Tool, the following part of the registry needs to be writable during installation:
+   To enable the registration of ".aes" and other file extensions for AES-Tool, the following part of the registry needs to be writable during installation:
    HKEY_CLASSES_ROOT
    HKEY_CLASSES_ROOT\Applications